whscienceteacher/whscienceteacher.github.io/README.md

 ### Measurement or Problems
 Think of these as virtual practice problems.
 Students make measurements and calculate or figure something out.

+[Ants](./ants) - **Physics** - Two ants run across the screen.
+Students use a ruler and stopwatch (indcluded digitally) to find velocity and acceleration.
+It's like a physics problem but with a real moving object so all the quantities have meaning.
+There are many calculations that can be done.

+[Motion Yes No](./motionyn) - **Physics** - One of the hardest things for my students is keeping a clear distinction between velocity and acceleration.
+This app helps by putting a moving object in front of them and asking 'is there velocity?", "is there acceleration?", "is the velocity changing?", etc. This is very frustring for the students but I find it to be very helpful.
+I have many versions of this asking about different quantities and including the direction.
+There is even a test version if people find it helpful.

 ### Diagram Makers
 Sometimes it's easier for me to make an app once rather than make 100 versions of a diagram.